Neutering Dogs: Advantages, Disadvantages

 Neutering a dog offers several benefits, such as preventing testicular cancer, reducing prostate issues, curbing marking, aggressive and sexual behaviors, and minimizing the urge to roam.
 With proper care, it doesn’t cause weight gain and helps make dogs more manageable.
 However, it may increase the risk of certain health issues, like joint problems or some cancers, and can cause hormonal and behavioral changes, such as anxiety or reduced protective instincts.
 Since neutering is permanent, it’s important to consult a veterinarian to determine the best approach based on your dog’s needs and lifestyle.

-Does neutering affect a dog’ s health?
+Does neutering affect a dog’ s health? & Is it safe to neuter a dog?

 In general, most small-breed dogs face minimal risk of joint issues, and neutering has little to no impact on this risk, regardless of when it is performed.
 Similarly, the likelihood of cancer is generally low in smaller breeds and remains largely unaffected by neutering, although a few specific breeds may be exceptions to this trend.